KrisV-777/AlternatePerspective-NewBeginnings/Readme.md

-# Alternate Perspective: New Beginnings ([Nexus Mods Mirror](https://www.nexusmods.com/skyrimspecialedition/mods/57818))
+# Alternate Perspective: New Beginnings

 An addon to [Alternate Perspective](https://www.nexusmods.com/skyrimspecialedition/mods/50307), adding a variety of additional starting options.
+A compiled version can be found on [Nexus Mods](https://www.nexusmods.com/skyrimspecialedition/mods/57818.

 ## Start Options